Your 7 Must-See Maui Waterfalls in 2024

 Fall in love rapid-ly with Maui Waterfalls

-Maui waterfalls are truly a sight to behold, and with so many dotted around the island, you’ll have no shortage of fun trips and drips to these magical spectacles of nature.
-Whether you want a quick leisurely walk to a waterfall or a full day trip of hiking, rock jumping and swimming, Maui waterfalls has got you covered.
-Check out some of our luxury maui vacation rentals and start planning the ultimate island getaway today.
+Maui waterfalls are truly a sight to behold, and with so many dotted around the island, you’ll have no shortage of fun trips and drips to these magical spectacles during your 2024 Maui getaway.
+Whether you want a quick leisurely walk to a waterfall or a full-day trip of hiking, rock jumping, and swimming, Maui Waterfalls has got you covered.
+Check out some of our luxury Maui vacation rentals and start planning the ultimate island getaway today.

 Common Queries About Visiting Maui Waterfalls